You may have read about detox diets, therapies and supplements, but do you know how to detox your home?!

 Clearly Filtered under sink filter (use the code ORGANIC15 to save 15%)

-Greenfield whole house filtration system – they also have replacement filters that you can use in your Berkey water filter (use the code ORGANIC10 to save 10%)
+Replacement filters that you can use in your Berkey water filter

 9. Open your windows for at least 10 minutes every day.